MathiasGilson/MusicControllerChromeExtension/README.md

+### ⚠️ Chrome now supports hotkey music control by default so this extension doesn't make sense anymore and won't be maintained ⚠️

 # Chrome extension for music control

 Use keyboard media hotkeys ⏪ ⏯ ⏩ to control your favorite music streaming service 🎵 without having to switch tab 😎